kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Hence, keeping one Petting Zoo in starting hand is not bad
 - **Hand Clogging**: Beware of clogging your hand whenever you keep "future good" cards, including `Native Animals` et al.
 - Combo: 2-Science Univ into `Release of Patents` for instant CP_2 reward

 #### How to read your opponent
 TODO (NoWondersTV video, pilfering monkey from PZoo, X-back Assoc/Build implies don’t want break, draw 3 means bad hand or don’t want anything display card or sunbathing (??)

-## Early Game
-- **PISS on the early game**: project, income, sponsors, second worker
-- **Win the game out of the opening** is the best way to play.
-- If you have multiple sponsors, consider prolonging the round to play all sponsors
-- In Round 1, okay to X-Assoc if you anticipate long round
-- Ideally, you want to plan for REP_8 worker or non-base project or 5-CP-blocked base project as first goal.
-You want to leave 4/5-CP-unblocked base projects for late game.

 ## Mid Game
 - TODO